Commercial Real Estate Loans

 Oil and Energy Sector

 Kern County produces more oil than any other California county.
 Oil-field service companies, equipment yards, and energy-related commercial properties require lenders familiar with the sector.
-Dan's network includes lenders who finance energy-adjacent commercial real estate.
+Dan's network includes commercial lenders who finance energy-adjacent real estate and understand Kern County's oilfield geography.

 Agriculture and Processing

 The San Joaquin Valley's agricultural output creates demand for processing facilities, cold storage, and distribution infrastructure.
-These specialized commercial properties require experienced underwriters, not a generalist bank.
+These specialized commercial properties require experienced underwriters, not a generalist bank that has never seen a nut processing facility in Shafter.

 Logistics and Distribution

 Bakersfield's position on I-5 and Highway 99 has made it a logistics hub.
-Major distribution centers have located here, driving demand for industrial and warehouse financing in the northeast and southwest industrial corridors.
+Major distribution centers have located here, driving demand for industrial and warehouse financing in the northeast and southwest industrial corridors and along Highway 58.

 Multi-Family Rental Demand

 Bakersfield's population growth and housing affordability challenges sustain strong rental demand.
-Multi-family cap rates in Kern County remain attractive compared to coastal markets, drawing out-of-area investors who need a broker who knows the local submarket.
+Multi-family cap rates in Kern County remain attractive compared to coastal markets, drawing out-of-area investors who need a broker with local knowledge of each submarket.

 Healthcare and Medical

 As Bakersfield's population grows, healthcare capacity is expanding.
 Medical office, urgent care, and dental facility financing is a growing segment.
-SBA 504 is frequently the right product for healthcare owner-occupants.
+SBA 504 is frequently the right product for healthcare owner-occupants acquiring their first building on Coffee Road or Stockdale Highway.

 Retail and Small Business

-Bakersfield has a strong small business ownership culture, particularly among the growing Hispanic business community.
+Bakersfield has a strong small business ownership culture.
 SBA 7(a) and 504 loans are heavily used for retail and service business acquisitions and owner-occupied property purchases.
+Dan structures these deals for business owners across Kern County who are ready to stop paying rent.

 Bakersfield is one of the most underpriced commercial markets in California.
 Cap rates here are 2-3 points higher than Los Angeles on comparable asset classes.
 Investors who understand the local economy, and the lenders who finance it, have real advantages here that don't exist in coastal markets.